Skip to content

 Representative Sampling

 Samples must be representative of the entire batch.
-This involves random selection from different parts of
+This involves random selection from different parts of a batch to account for potential variability.

 Sampling Timepoints